bazelbuild/tulsi/site/docs/faq.md

 title: FAQ
 ---

-# How do I build for debug/fastbuild/release?
+# How do I build for debug or release?

 Tulsi generated projects behave just like Xcode projects in this respect.
 You simply change the build configuration for your target scheme.
+Note that Tulsi does not support Bazel's fastbuild compilation mode due to debugging limitations.

 1. Open up the scheme editor.
 You can do this via cmd-< or through the UI.
 2. Change the current build configuration in the "Info" pane.